 What is crunchy, filling, nutritious, and sweeter the longer it stays in the cold ground?
 Carrots!
-If you sowed their seeds about 3 months before your first expected frost, Fall signals carrot harvest time.
+If you sowed their seeds about 3 months before your first expected frost, fall signals carrot harvest time.
 But what if your crop exceeds your current needs?
+Wondering just how to store your fall carrot harvest?
 Two ways of storing them are: in the ground and clamping.

 Clamping is a traditional method of storage that can be constructed on the ground or in a container stored inside a garage or basement.
 One type of clamp is simply made by alternating layers of horticultural sand and carrots in a large container kept in a cool, dry place.
 As with storage of all harvested carrots, discard the green tops and only store those in good condition.
 Shake off excess dirt, but do not wash them until ready to eat.

 Whether you leave them in the ground, store them in a clamp, or can, freeze, or refrigerate them, there’s nothing like a homegrown carrot.
 So…reap the rewards, and enjoy the fruits of your labor all winter long!